 - Does it make me happy?

-- When you wear an item, return it to the closet with the hanger facing the correct direction.
-After a month or two, you’ll see which pieces you should eliminate from lack of wear.
+- Hang Worn Items in Correct Direction – When you wear an item, return it to the closet with the hanger facing the correct direction.
+After 1-2 months, remove non-seasonal pieces that you have not worn.

 Things You Can Declutter in Five Minutes